Arnaldur Indriðason: Publications

+The 2023 film Operation Napoleon is based on Indriðason's novel of the same name.

 Awards

 Arnaldur received the Glass Key award, a literature prize for the best Nordic crime novel, in 2002 and 2003.
 He won the Crime Writers' Association Gold Dagger Award in 2005 for his novel Silence of the Grave.
 He won the world's most lucrative crime fiction award, the RBA Prize for Crime Writing worth €125,000, in 2013 for Shadow Alley (Skuggasund).